DC Power Sources 271

 lap-wound armature

-A parallel armature winding.
+An armature with windings connected in parallel.
 Lap-wound armatures are used for high-current, low-voltage loads.

 left-hand flux rule